bad64/victimize-ng/README.md

 A: I was bored.

 Q: What about MacOS ?
-A: You try and compile it yourself.
+A: You try and compile it yourself, but the code isn't quite set up for it (needs OSX define checks).
 I don't have a Mac.
 I wish I could say it *should* compile, but clang and gcc don't work the same way, so I really have no idea.
 Good luck.

 Q: Precompiled binaries ?
-A: Windows should come soon.
-Linux less soon.
+A: Check the [releases](https://github.com/bad64/victimize-ng/releases) page !

-Q: Why does passing a .txt as launch option not work on Windows ?
+Q: Why do command line options (besides --dull) not work on Windows ?
-Short A: Not worth the effort setting up.
+A: Not worth the effort setting up.
+I know *many* odd people and none of them would want to even launch such a program from the command line.
+Use the GUI, seriously.
-Long A: Seriously, the CLI compatibility is essentially meant for Linux.
-Nothing really prevents you from adding that .exe to your %PATH% however, but if you're on Windows I still recommend you use the GUI.
-Passing a .txt as parameter should work, if it is in the same folder as the executable.